The Cinerama Experience

 Cinerama: A New Kind of Film Experience

-Cinerama was promoted to battle the big glass eye of television which had began invading people's homes, and siphoning off potential customers to movie theaters.
+Cinerama was heavily promoted to battle the big glass eye of television which had began invading people's homes, and siphoning off potential customers to movie theaters.
 As film receipts dwindled, movie studios began offering glossier, more colorful films to draw patrons away from home.
 And Cinerama was the biggest spectacle of them all.
-When patrons entered the theater, they would be anticipating a big event.
+When people entered the theater, they would be anticipating a big event.

 But sometimes when the movie first started, it would be in black and white, and on a regular screen.
 Many moviegoers must have thought they had been conned.
 However after about ten minutes, the curtains would pull back showing a curved screen much larger than a regular screen, and the film would switch to color.
 Then the three projectors would push out the amazing images and incredible sound of Cinerama, and people would watch in amazement.